Lab 25 - Decapod

 In the Research Division of BR in the 1970's there were several projects which utilised load-measuring wheelsets (LMW).

-Several of these spoked wheelsets were manufactured from solid wheels and were delivered to the RTC where they were strain-gauged by the author and colleagues.
+Several of these specially-designed spoked wheelsets were manufactured from solid blanks and were delivered to the RTC where they were strain-gauged by the author and colleagues.
 A special rig was set up within the R&DD main Test Hall workshop where this work was undertaken and where the wheelsets were calibrated.
-This was separated from the shop by sackcloth covered wooden screens and was hence known as the 'Hessian Hut'.
+This was separated from the shop by sackcloth-covered wooden screens and was hence known as the 'Hessian Hut'.

-One test series which I was involved with were the curving tests undertaken with HSFV1 using two of the wheelsets on the four wheel wagon.
+One test series which I was involved with was the curving tests undertaken with HSFV1 using two of the wheelsets on the four wheeled wagon.

 Although the author was involved with a number of tests with the vehicle, I left the Project before it was completed.